 Unknown.
 According to Congressional Budget Office estimates, interest payments on the recent surge in government debt will grow faster than any other federal expenditure over the next 10 years.4 That makes sense—a surge in borrowing means interest payments will also swell.
 However, that is the growth rate of spending.
 The government will still lay out far more on social services.

 Beyond higher interest payments, answering this question is not easy because of two unknowns.
-First, how will current spending impact the government's flexibility for future expenditure?
+First, how will current spending impact the government's flexibility for future expenditures?
 Second, will borrowers demand higher yields because they view U.S. debt as riskier, increasing borrowing costs for the U.S. government?

 Like what you're reading?